Kaiser Spring Lectures 2023

 Rector Magnificus Leiden University

 “Are you an adventurer?
-Come hear the Kaiser Spring Lectures, and hear the latest news about the James Webb Space Telescope!”
+Come hear the Kaiser Spring Lectures, and hear the latest news about the James Webb Space Telescope and ELT!”

 Prof. dr. Ewine van Dishoeck